Brunovsky/kickstart/Ideas.md

   - Can you binary search one dimension of the dp?

 - Combinatorics
-  - Look for bijections (of the entire problem or of subproblems)
+  - Look for *bijections* (of the entire problem or of subproblems)
   - Does the order matter?
 Maybe solve unordered then apply ordering.
   - Try to break cases apart (instead of summing nums >=1, sum portions=1 of nums)
-  - If formula is too complicated try to count a different way (you'll save time)
+  - If formula is too complicated then count a different way (you'll save time)
   - Different perspectives:
     - Event frequency (global or local)
     - Event count (global or local)